Kenshi0905/aoxo-portfolio/README.md

 # aoxo.

-Ashmit Avash's developer portfolio, inspired by the PlayStation 3 XrossMediaBar.
+My developer portfolio, inspired by the PlayStation 3 XrossMediaBar.

 A quiet, full-screen interface for exploring my projects, experience, and interests.
 Move across categories, browse their entries, and open a game-inspired panel for the details.